MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-coauthoring.md

 - Open Specifications: [2.6.3 LabelInfo versus Custom Document Properties](https://docs.microsoft.com/openspecs/office_file_formats/ms-offcrypto/13939de6-c833-44ab-b213-e0088bf02341)

-Do not enable this setting if you have any apps, services, scripts, or tools in your organization that reads or writes labeling metadata to the old location.
+Because of these changes, do not enable this setting if you have any apps, services, scripts, or tools in your organization that reads or writes labeling metadata to the old location.
 If you do, some example consequences:

 - A document that is labeled appears to users to be unlabeled